Idearium/developers/git/usageguide.md

-# Idearium Git style guide
+# Idearium Git usage guide

 This is an Idearium style guide for Git.